sensu/sensu-docs/content/sensu-go/5.1/dashboard/filtering.md

 ### Arrays

-To filter based on an attribute that contains an array of elements, use the `.indexOf` syntax.
+To filter based on an attribute that contains an array of elements, use the `.indexOf` method.

 On the checks page, to show only checks with the handler `slack`: